 The Company was incorporated in the Cayman Islands as an exempted company with limited liability on 18 September 2015.
 The companies now comprising the Group underwent a reorganisation (the "Reorganisation") to rationalise the structure of the Group in preparation for the Listing on GEM of the Stock Exchange.
 Pursuant to the Reorganisation, the Company became the holding company of the subsidiaries now comprising the Group.
-Further details of the Reorganisation are set out in the section headed "History, Reorganisation and Group Structure" in the Company's prospectus dated 30 March 2016.
+Further details of the Reorganisation are set out in the section headed "History, Reorganisation and Group Structure" in the Prospectus.
 The Shares were listed on the GEM of the Stock Exchange on 12 April 2016.